jy03189211/webStore/chapter1.md

 The 'is\_valid\(\)' always false has been solved.

 problem defined:

 **How does the 'fields' in inner class work?**

-The generated`Form `class will have a form field for every model field specified,
+The generated`Form`class will have a form field for every model field specified,

- in the order specified in the `fields `attribute.
+in the order specified in the `fields`attribute.

 **password widget is not hiding the password**

-manually writing passwords in the form classes
+manually writing passwords fields in the form classes

 **password store and management**